bluepuma77/traefik-best-practice/docker-swarm-traefik/README.md

 ## Challenges:

 - Only a single Traefik instance should be run for `httpChallenge` or `tlsChallenge` to work, as Traefik CE (community edition) is not cluster-enabled.
 If you need clustered LetsEncrypt TLS, use `dnsChallenge` or a different method to generate the certs.
-- Make sure to persist the LetsEncrypt certs, as LetsEncrypt has strict limits.
-Note that the the content of volumes is not share across nodes.
+- Make sure to persist the LetsEncrypt TLS certs, as LetsEncrypt has strict limits.
+Note that the content of volumes is not shared across nodes.